droberts2013/xlr-flowdock-plugin/README.md

 This document describes the functionality provided by the XL Release Flowdock plugin.

-See the [XL Release Reference Manual](https://docs.xebialabs.com/xl-release/4.5.x/reference_manual.html) for background information on XL Release and release orchestration concepts.
+See the [XL Release Documentation](https://docs.xebialabs.com/xl-release/) for background information on XL Release and release orchestration concepts.

 # CI status #